vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-security-intelligence-not-updated.md

           & "${env:ProgramFiles}\Windows Defender\MpCmdRun.exe" -SignatureUpdate -MMPC
        ```

-    3. If it works, then you could be having issues with the Security intelligence [Fallback order](manage-protection-updates-microsoft-defender-antivirus.md#fallback-order) being set to a WSUS server that doesn't have the **Security intelligence** updates approved.
-Or if pointing to a UNC share, they might be stale or the Windows Update service might be having issues.
+    1. If this command works, the issue might be that the Security intelligence  [Fallback order](manage-protection-updates-microsoft-defender-antivirus.md#fallback-order) is set to a WSUS server without **Security intelligence** approved updates.
+Alternatively, the UNC share might be stale, or the Windows Update service might have issues.

         1. To check the WSUS server that the machine goes to, review `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\WUServer (REG_SZ)`.
 Once you find the WUServer, check if that WSUS server has the MDAV security intelligence [(KB2267602 for MDAV and KB2461484 for SCEP)](microsoft-defender-antivirus-updates.md#security-intelligence-updates) approved.
-        2. To check the UNC share, review [Manage how and where Microsoft Defender Antivirus receives updates](manage-protection-updates-microsoft-defender-antivirus.md#create-a-unc-share-for-security-intelligence-and-platform-updates).
+        1. To check the UNC share, review [Manage how and where Microsoft Defender Antivirus receives updates](manage-protection-updates-microsoft-defender-antivirus.md#create-a-unc-share-for-security-intelligence-and-platform-updates).
-        3. To check the status of the Windows Update service, review [Guidance for troubleshooting Windows Update issues](/troubleshoot/windows-client/installing-updates-features-roles/troubleshoot-windows-update-issues) and [Troubleshoot problems updating Windows](https://support.microsoft.com/windows/troubleshoot-problems-updating-windows-188c2b0f-10a7-d72f-65b8-32d177eb136c).
+        1. To check the status of the Windows Update service, review [Guidance for troubleshooting Windows Update issues](/troubleshoot/windows-client/installing-updates-features-roles/troubleshoot-windows-update-issues) and [Troubleshoot problems updating Windows](https://support.microsoft.com/windows/troubleshoot-problems-updating-windows-188c2b0f-10a7-d72f-65b8-32d177eb136c).